jlangch/venice/doc/readme/embedding.md

 ## Overview

-The main purpose for embedding Venice in Java applications is to use Venice as an expression or rules engine.
+The purpose for embedding Venice in Java applications is to use Venice as an expression, rules, or scripting engine.

-Precompiling these Venice expressions or rules results in performance improvement that can be pretty impressive.
+Precompiling Venice expressions or rules results in performance improvement that can be pretty impressive.
 See the Precompilation Performance Benchmark further down.

-For security reasons it might be necessary to establish a **sandbox** for the Venice expressions and rules.
+For security reasons it might be necessary to establish a **sandbox** for executing Venice expressions, rules, or scripts.

 ### A simple example: